 These are the most common type, affecting around 75% of sufferers.
 They usually appear as a constant dull ache that affects one or both sides of the head, and some people describe them as the feeling of a tight band around the head or behind the eyes.
 They tend to come on slowly in the middle or toward the end of the day and can last anything from minutes to days, or occasionally months.
 Although the pain can be severe, there are not usually any other symptoms, such as nausea or vomiting.

-As the name suggests, tension headaches are caused by stress, which includes bad posture throwing stress into the spine and muscles in the upper back and neck.
+As the name suggests, tension headaches are caused by stress.
+The causes of stress can include bad posture, which throws stress into the spine and muscles in the upper back and neck.
 In fact, the main cause of tension headaches is subluxations in these areas, especially the upper neck, combined with active trigger points.
 When tension causes the top cervical vertebrae to lose their normal motion or position, a small muscle called the rectus capitis posterior minor (RCPM) goes into spasm.
-This muscle has a tendon which channels between the upper neck and the base of the skull, attaching to the thin covering of the brain called the dura mater.
-While the brain itself has no feeling, the dura mater is very pain-sensitive and is pulled at when the RCPM goes into spasm, causing a headache.
+This muscle has a tendon that channels between the upper neck and the base of the skull, attaching to the thin covering of the brain called the dura mater.
+While the brain itself has no feeling, the dura mater is very pain-sensitive and is pulled when the RCPM goes into spasm, causing a headache.

-The process of a migraine headache is that the blood vessels in the brain firstly constrict, and then dilate.
+The process of a migraine headache is that the blood vessels in the brain firstly constrict and then dilate.
 The constriction decreases the blood flow, causing the visual symptoms many people experience.
 Even if an aura does not occur, most sufferers know when a migraine is nearing.
-When the blood vessels then dilate, the rapid increase in blood pressure is what leads to the pounding headache, which thumps in time to the heartbeat.
+When the blood vessels then dilate, the rapid increase in blood pressure leads to a pounding headache, which thumps in time to the heartbeat.

 Why exactly the blood vessels constrict is not fully understood, although several common triggers have been identified.
 These include lack of sleep, stress, flickering lights, strong smells, a change of weather, and certain foods – the chief culprit being the amino acid tyramine.